-Research Activities in Teacher Education with reference to: i) Teaching Effectiveness ii) School Effectiveness iii) Modification of Teacher Behaviour iv) Criteria of Admission
+Research Activities in Teacher Education with reference to: i) Teaching Effectiveness ii) Modification of Teacher Behaviour iv) Student teaching

-- Preparation of timeline chart of the development of teacher education in J & K state - Interview of practicing teachers to identify the nature of current in-service teacher education - Interaction with the faculty of Elementary/Secondary teacher education Institutions to ascertain the strategies they use for their professional development - Presentations on different techniques for higher learning i.e. Seminar, Conference, workshop etc - Preparation of report based on supervision of at least three B.Ed practice teaching classes and writing supervision comments - A review of researches in any one area of research in teacher education and its policy implications
+- Preparation of timeline chart of the development of teacher education in J & K state - Interview of practicing teachers to identify the nature of current in-service teacher education - Interaction with the faculty of Elementary/Secondary teacher education Institutions to ascertain the strategies they use for their professional development - Presentations on different techniques for higher learning i.e Seminar, Conference, workshop etc - Preparation of report based on supervision of at least three B.Ed practice teaching classes and writing supervision comments - A review of researches in any one area of research in teacher education and its policy implications

-Note: There will be two Internals.
-Each Internal will consist of a test and sessional of 10 marks each.
+Note: There will be two Internal Tests.
+Each Internal Test will consist of 20 marks (a test of 10 marks in Internal Test-I from Unit-1 with Seminar of 10 marks and Internal Test-II from Unit-2 with Sessional of 10 marks.
 The test will consist of 5 short answer type questions.
-The Internals will be from first and second unit.

-The question paper will contain two questions from each unit with internal choice and the candidates will be required to answer one question from each unit.
-However question No. 1 will be compulsory and shall have four short answers questions (100 words per question), two each from third and fourth unit.
-(Total question to be attempted, will be five).
-All questions will carry 12 marks each.
+The question paper will contain long and short answer type questions.
+There will be total of eight long answer type questions (two questions from each unit with internal choice) and the candidates will be required to answer one question from each unit.
+Each long answer type question will carry 12 marks.
+Question No. 1 will be compulsory and shall have four short answer type questions (100 words per question).
+Short answer type questions will be from third and fourth unit (two questions from each unit).
+Each short answer type question will carry 03 marks.
+There will be nine questions in total and candidates are required to attempt five questions.